fisodd/www-fisodd-com/content/code/neat-and-tidy.rst

       bake() %>%
       serve()

-To switch over and abuse a cooking metaphor this time, in this case the variable "y" is built by taking "x" and passing it to "mix()" whose results are then passed to "bake()" whose results are then passed to "serve()".
+Shifting over towards a cooking metaphor this time, in this case the variable "y" is built by taking "x" and passing it to "mix()" whose results are then passed to "bake()" whose results are then passed to "serve()", and those final results are assigned to "y".

+These chains of function calls are often written as one long line.
+I like to break each call into its own line, a personal styling quirk that helps me see each step quickly, otherwise it's all too easy to overlook a missing argument in one or more steps.
-This chain of function calls, one per line turns out to be a help to how I do much of my debugging |--|
+Also, this one function call per line turns out to be a help to how I do much of my debugging |--|
 one place where I find a bit of an advantage working with tidyverse calls rather than with some of the denser bits of R syntax.